Remarkable Strength: Bringing Transplant to Life

 The American Academy of Nurse Practitioners Certification Program (AANPCP) accepts credit from organizations accredited by the ACCME and ANCC.

-CCMC Ethics credit approval is pending for this course.
+CCMC Ethics credit is approved for this course.
 The CCMC Code of Professional Conduct will be referenced in this presentation.
 View the CCMC Code of Professional Conduct here.

 Managed Care Nurses

 This activity has been approved for a maximum of 12.0 clock hours for Certified Managed Care Nurse (CMCN) recertification by the American Board of Managed Care Nursing (ABMCN).

 OptumHealth Education is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
 OptumHealth Education maintains responsibility for this program.
 12.0 CE hour.

 As a Jointly Accredited Organization, OptumHealth Education is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 OptumHealth Education maintains responsibility for this course.
 Social workers completing this course receive up to 12.0 live continuing education credits.